Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \item General Anesthesia Phase

-The statistical test confirmed that, during general anesthesia, functional connectivity at the global level increased on the Gamma frequency band (25-100Hz).
-On frequency bands Delta (0-4Hz), Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz), the statistical tests were inconclusive.
-This result is very interesting once demonstrates that propofol-induced general anesthesia is not necessarily given by means of a great decrease in cortical functional connectivity at global levels, see Figure 1.
+The statistical test confirmed that, during general anesthesia, functional connectivity at the global level increased in the Gamma frequency band (25-100Hz).
+However, on the frequency bands Delta (0-4Hz), Theta (4-8Hz), Alpha (8-12Hz), and Beta (13-30Hz), the statistical tests were inconclusive.
+This result is very interesting once it demonstrates that propofol-induced general anesthesia is not necessarily given by means of a substantial decrease in cortical functional connectivity at global levels (see \hyperlink{FIGURE1}{$Figure \cdot 1$}).

 \end{itemize}